-Limited passenger trains from Tuesday, online bookings to start tomorrow
+Railways to restart passenger trains from May 12; Online booking starts today

 "These trains will be run as special trains from New Delhi station connecting Dibrugarh, Agartala, Howrah, Patna, Bilaspur, Ranchi, Bhubaneswar, Secunderabad, Bengaluru, Chennai, Thiruvananthapuram, Madgaon, Mumbai Central, Ahmedabad, and Jammu Tawi," the Railways' statement said.

-All trains will run with AC coaches only and will have limited stoppage, IT SAID.
+All trains will run with AC coaches only and will have limited stoppage, it said.

+163 Shramik Special Trains operated so far, more than 1.60 lakh migrants ferried: Railways

 The nationwide lockdown to control the spread of the COVID-19 virus, and the subsequent banning of passenger trains, cut sharply into the government's revenue from rail traffic and severely disrupted normal life for tens of thousands of Indians.